Loving Tina? ⭐️ us on GitHubStar

 Querying Content

-A field's ui.component property is a React component that accepts three props:
+This should be set to a valid React component that accepts three props:

 • field: The field definition for the current field.